Web3 Technology Explained: The Future of the Decentralized Internet

 3. Blockchain as the Foundation of Web3

-Blockchain technology powers most Web3 applications.
+Blockchain technology powers most Web3 applications and infrastructure.

-Blockchain benefits include:
+Key blockchain benefits include:

 -